ade/TTDSaver/README.md

 # TTDSaver

 This is the Visual Basic 6 source for my TTD screen saver I made way back.
 All the relevant files I could find are included in this repository.
-The original readme follows below.
+A demo video is available here: https://www.youtube.com/watch?v=P7_RdSUCn4M The original readme follows below.

 aDe's TTD Saver - version 1.1 / 2003-01-08
 ------------------------------------------------------------------------------------